AOEpeople/aoe_technology_radar/README.md

 * check lint staged and prettier
 * convert scripts to typescript as well
 ** move scripts paths.js and tasks in one folder
+* Rename package to make more clear that this is a tech radar builder?
+* provide only one bin script with subcommands like react-scripts?